Digital-Grinnell/dlad-blog/content/posts/041-Configuring-DGDocker2.md

 The information following each address is the status or page returned when I tried opening each on 3-September-2019.

-The https://omeka-s.grinnell.edu target is experimental, and soon-to-be-replaced with our new _Omeka-S_.
+The https://omeka-s.grinnell.edu on _dgdocker2_ is experimental (at least it was in August 2019) and soon-to-be-replaced with our new _Omeka-S_.
 Consequently, the only properly configured service on this node is _OHScribe_, and the _Traefik_ container is properly configured to serve it as well as the experimental _Omeka-S_ instance.
 All of the other containers/services should be removed, and the new _Omeka-S_ with _WMI_ configured to work with the existing _Traefik_.

 Since nearly all of the containers/services running on _dgdocker2_ are broken or obsolete, I'm going to remove them all and clean up the node using this sequence as a copy/paste one-liner...
 ```